ginasekhar/the-study-frontend/README.md

 ## THE STUDY Application

 This application is a study tool.
 It allows students to create sets of flash cards by topic under predefined subjects.
-This helps them test and reinforce their knowledge
+This helps them test and reinforce their knowledge.
+This is a front end that works with the "The Study" backend api.  (https://github.com/ginasekhar/the-study-backend.git)

 ## Available Scripts

 In the project directory, you can run:

-### `npm install`
+  npm install
-### `npm start`
+  npm start

 ## Usage guide